Version Effective Date: November 15, 2022

 Short version: You are responsible for any fees associated with your use of HASH.
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.

-Our pricing and payment terms are available at hash.ai/platform.
+Our pricing and payment terms are available at hash.ai/pricing.
 If you agree to a subscription price, that will remain your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.

 By agreeing to these Terms, you are giving us permission to charge your on-file credit card, PayPal account, or other approved methods of payment for fees that you authorize for HASH.